Phaedrus44/smart-meters-investigation/README.md

 ![Screenshot 2021-10-29 at 15 51 00](https://user-images.githubusercontent.com/82510260/139456837-cb9ab06a-151c-4932-b771-bf64629e5ecd.png)

 The household categorisation data (Acorn) does not correlate well.
-See coefs_df dataframe analysis at end of section 4 above - modelling.
-This Acorn coefficient has a low coefficient (0.11) with the linear model to predict total daily energy usage (daily_sum) for a household.
+See coefs_df dataframe analysis at end of section 4 above.
+This Acorn coefficient is low (0.11) with the linear model to predict total daily energy usage (daily_sum) for a household.

 3. What household characteristics demonstrate high and low usage?
 Cannot tell from this model.
 More analysis and modelling needed.